The Accidental Princess

 "Your Majesty, we lived in this country our whole lives, and this is only your second Friday in Aintopia.
 No one expects you to know everything you need to know to govern it.
 Listen to us, we will explain all the arguments for and against."

 But Ashley does not want to listen to arguments.
-He knows that the masters are far too smart for her and that she will lose in the debate.
+She knows that the masters are far too smart for her and that she will lose in the debate.
 She has no better arguments, she only feels that what she sees in Aintopia is bad and that her intuition is correct.
-But to fight the masters on their own field is not an option.
-She can only fall in line, or rebel.
+But she cannot fight the masters on their own field.
+All what she can do is fall in line, or rebel.
 Which of the two is a smarter thing to do, she's not so sure.

 We are all Ashley